History

 King Louis I of Hungary often visited the city of Zvolen, spending time hunting in the surrounding forests.
 Since the Empty Castle over the city was difficult to access, and its interior too modest, at the end of his life the king ordered to erect a new castle in Zvolen, which was built in the years 1370-1382 on the place of an older manor.
 It was to perform a residential and representative function for the king and his court.
 After the destruction of Empty Castle in the middle of the 16th century, the capital of the Zvolen county was also moved here.
 The castle served this function until 1776, when the office was moved to Banská Bystrica.

-The Zvolen Castle belonged to the queens for over a century.
-The tradition was initiated by Sigismund of Luxembourg, giving it to his wife Barbara.
-Later it passed into their daughter, Elizabeth, wife of Albert Habsburg.
+At the turn of the 14th and 15th centuries, the castle in Zvolen became a popular place for Louis’ successor, Sigismund of Luxembourg.
+New ruler often stayed in the town and also started the tradition of handing the castle over to subsequent queens.
+In 1424, he gave the local estates to his wife Barbara, who derived income from them and sought shelter in dangerous times (in 1430, out of fear of the Hussites, she ordered cannons and gunpowder to be brought to Zvolen).
+Later castle passed into Barbara’s daughter, Elizabeth, wife of Albert Habsburg.
 When, after Albert’s untimely death, a civil war broke out on the Hungarian throne, the widow called John Jiskra for help, who made Zvolen its headquarter.
 He occupied the castle in the years 1440-1462, but castle was besieged in 1447, when the Hungarian governor Jan Hunyady led the offensive against Jiskra’s castles.
 The next battles took place in 1451, when Hunyade’s army burned the town down, and placed a siege camp in front of the castle.
 Despite this, it was only in 1462, under the agreement of Jiskra with Matthias Corvinus, that Zvolen returned to the royal hands.
-After the death of the king, the widow queen Beatrice received it along with the whole county and mining towns, as a supply from Vladislaus II of Hungary.
-Next, it was owned by another wife, Anna, who gave it to John Thurzo, a mining entrepreneur from Banská Bystrica, as a pledge for the loan.
-Thanks to Thurzo, the castle was rebuilt and strengthened.
-In 1522, Louis II donated the fortress to queen Maria Habsburg, who in 1548 gave it to his brother, king Ferdinand I, thus ending the female rule in Zvolen.

 Another reconstruction, carried out after 1548 in relation with the Turkish threat, turned the Zvolen Castle into a Renaissance fortress.
 The castle crew was paid by the inhabitants of the mining towns, and the command was carried out by the local zupans.
 In the second half of the 16th century, the command of one of the military districts was located in Zvolen, and its commander, or captain, lived in the castle.
 Thanks to its fortifications, Zvolen avoided the havoc by the Turks, who at the end of the 16th century regularly plundered the surrounding villages, reaching all the way to Banská Bystrica.
 Neither the castle nor the city resisted the Hungarian insurgents.
 They won Zvolen during the uprisings of Bocskay, Bethlen, Thókoly and Rakoczi.
 The army of the Rakoczi, retreating in 1708, did great damages to the town.